π¨ CSS For Kids

 π¨ Step 2: Use Flexible Sizes

-β Donβt use fixed sizes like 500px
+β Donβt use fixed sizes like 500px.

 β

-Use percentages or max-width
+Use percentages or max-width to fit all screens!

 π Step 3: Text That Adapts